Learn how to build raised garden beds with cedar fence pickets. An inexpensive raised garden bed idea with a cheaper option for wood.

 Untreated cedar fence pickets are an excellent choice for garden planters.
-It resists rot and insects well, but it is also a very effective way of growing food organically.
+It resists rot and insects well but is also a very effective way of organically growing food.

-However, treated cedar lumber can release chemicals that you don’t want to have your food grown, so don’t use treated lumber.
+However, treated cedar lumber can release chemicals you don’t want your food grown, so don’t use treated lumber.

 What is a Raised Garden Bed

 A raised garden bed is a framed wooden box that does not have a top or a bottom.
-It can be made from various wood, bricks, cinder blocks, rocks, and even metal.
-It is then placed in a sunny location and filled with soil before planting vegetables or flowers in it.
+It can be made from wood, bricks, cinder blocks, rocks, and metal.
+It is then placed in a sunny location and filled with soil before planting vegetables or flowers.